dbj-systems/dbj--nanolib/docs/valstat.md

 , without the [outcome](https://ned14.github.io/outcome/) and certainly without the completely unknown `valstat` :

 - No to `try`/`catch`/`throw` as we know them today
-     - No to `try {}` block -- perhaps
+     - Removal of the `try {}` block -- perhaps
 - No to `std::outcome`
 - Yes to contracts
 - Yes to `std::error` and `throws` adornments
-- No to exceptions flying out of `std::` space
+- No to exceptions popping out of `std::` space

 #### What seems to be a common wisdom by now

-- Not every return is error
+- return consuming situation is **not** binary, it is not error or no error
+   - there are possible outcomes in between these two
-   - please if you could fins some time to read [this (long) paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1677r1.pdf) aptly titled "Cancellation is not an Error"
+   - There are signs collective is moving in that direction.
+Please if you could, find some time to read [this paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1677r1.pdf) aptly titled "Cancellation is not an Error"
- - Every error returned should be treated as one
+ - Every error **if** consumed as a such, should be treated as one
     - in that context fast exit is not a bad idea
+    - in the same context return might not be an error at all
   - `if`/`else` code replacing `try`/`catch` blocks makes code smaller (Nial has informed that Herb has checked with a Xbox team, I have no source yet)
+     -  Why is that so?
+Because compilers are able to compile if/else cascades to zero bytes, surprisingly well.

 ## The Works